fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 has matched, and continues to match and even beat, human performance at a dazzling range of tasks.

-Interestingly, [**deep learning**] is the method behind all these advances.
-In fact, the bulk of advances come from a subfield of deep learning called [**deep neural networks**].
+Interestingly, **deep learning** is the method behind all these advances.
+In fact, the bulk of advances come from a subfield of deep learning called **deep neural networks**.
 While many practitioners are familiar with standard econometric models, such as regression, few are familiar with this new breed of modeling.

-The bulk of this book is devoted to deep learning.
+The bulk of this course is devoted to deep learning.
 This is because it is one of the most promising techniques for machine learning and will give anyone mastering it the ability to tackle tasks considered impossible before.

-In this chapter, we will explore how and why neural networks work in order to give you a fundamental understanding of the topic.
+In this lab, we will explore how and why neural networks work in order to give you a fundamental understanding of the topic.